johndstein/s3-select-keys/README.md

 When I am done I emit `done`.
 Then you can get the list of results files.

+See https://github.com/johndstein/s3-select-stream if you want the results returned in a single node stream.

 ## Quick Start

 The code is well commented.
 TLDR;